vinfreecs/genga/Documentation.md

 This values can be useful in a stability analysis of planetary systems.

 # aeGrid #
 The aeGrid is a semi-major axis versus eccentricity grid, and/or a semi-major axis versus inclination grid, which counts the time steps that particles spend in certain ranges in semi major axis and eccentricity or inclination.
-The dimensions of the grid can be set in the 'param.dat' file with the aeGrid_amin, aeGrid_amax, aeGrid_emin, aeGrid_emax, aeGrid_imin and aeGrid_imax values, where the semi-major axis 'a' is a positive value in astronomical units, the eccentricity 'e' a value between zero and one and the inclination 'i' is an angle bwtween -180 and +180.
+The dimensions of the grid can be set in the 'param.dat' file with the aeGrid_amin, aeGrid_amax, aeGrid_emin, aeGrid_emax, aeGrid_imin and aeGrid_imax values, where the semi-major axis 'a' is a positive value in astronomical units, the eccentricity 'e' a value between zero and one and the inclination 'i' is an angle bwtween 0 and pi.
 The resolution of the grid can be set by the Na, Ne and Ni values.
 In the multi simulation mode all sub-simulations are contributing to the same files.